RoboEagles/Robot2017/README.md

        * Delete the processing related to the BaseDataDir feature and update the class header comments accordingly.
      * Update the EventLogging class as follow:
        * Delete "extends Instrumentation" from the class declaration.
        * Delete the constructor and static block.
+     * Update the FRCSmartDashboard class as follows:
+       * Delete all but the setCameraIntialized method.
+       * Add other methods to send debug data to the Dashboard as needed.
      * Update the Camera class as follows:
        * Delete the constants that define some colors.
        * Create an initialize method that initializes the camera in the same way that the FrameGrabber class does.